 Vast technological advancements have allowed companies across all sectors to obtain data at an increasing rate.
 As more and more information is being generated, efficient methods of analysis and reporting are essential for a business to thrive in today’s operating environment.
 However, there are currently no computer software tools that allow for the painless analysis and reporting of such large amounts of data.
 The quantity and sophistication of the information is far too great for the current analysis tools to efficiently generate results.
 Thus, much of the data analysis that could be generated to develop and modify profitable business strategy and tactics is instead going unnoted, creating substantial opportunities. inFlo’s proprietary software tool offers improved data visualization, analysis and interpretation of big data that allows clients to leverage all their data for new insights and new business opportunities.
 Companies will decrease the time between data ingestion and strategy selection and thus gain actionable insight from applicable large datasets.

-inFlo will capitalize on its software’s potential to create monetary value to businesses by offering a unique method to effectively utilize large data in their respective markets. inFlo’s multivariate analysis software solution greatly facilitates the interpretation and analysis of massive datasets in a time-efficient simple manner.
+inFlo will capitalize on its software’s potential to create monetary value for businesses by offering a unique method to effectively utilize large data in their respective markets. inFlo’s multivariate analysis software solution greatly facilitates the interpretation and analysis of massive datasets in a time-efficient simple manner.
 For example, inFlo’s software makes it much easier for anyone not only to create plots and develop new correlations and parameters, but also to perform advanced filtering of data in order to present the data in the most informative way possible.

 inFlo aims to ease the process of data collection and conversion through the utilization of its software tool, Multigraph.
-Current tools require a large amount of time and experience to be utilized to their full potential, and they are also very expensive.
-InFlo’s unique software tool condenses the time between data collection and analysis by implementing advanced algorithms that quickly import and organize incredible amounts of data in an intuitive manner.
+Current tools require a large amount of time and experience to be utilized to their full potential, and they are also very expensive. inFlo’s unique software tool condenses the time between data collection and analysis by implementing advanced algorithms that quickly import and organize incredible amounts of data in an intuitive manner.
 With Multigraph, the large amount of time sifting through and organizing datasets is eliminated so that analysis efforts become more productive.
-From user trials and preliminary analysis, efficiency increases approximately tenfold and results produced are more actionable.
+From user trials and preliminary analysis, efficiency increases approximately tenfold, and results produced are more actionable.
 Multigraph was designed with the intention of providing both superior analysis capabilities and strong reporting capabilities. inFlo’s Multigraph provides businesses with a single tool that converts data to tangible profits.

 The technological environment in which we live today can be very complex and overwhelming.
-With Multigraph, data visualization, analysis and interpretation efforts of all sizes can be easily conquered.
+With Multigraph, data visualization, analysis, and interpretation efforts of all sizes can be easily conquered.
 All of today’s industries are studying data at significantly increased rates, creating a need for a tool that substantially improves efficiency and comfort in this unfamiliar and overwhelming environment.
-Industry reports show that the total big data market in the United States reached $11.59 billion in 2012 and it is projected to reach $18.1 billion in 2013, an annual growth of 61%. inFlo’s software tool will capitalize on this opportunity because it offers superior graphical analysis and reporting capabilities, allowing for automated data updates and live drill downs, built as a multidimensional tool with connectivity for internal and external data not offered by conventional analytic visualization software tools.
+Industry reports show that the total big data market in the United States reached $11.59 billion in 2012 and it is projected to reach $18.1 billion in 2013, an annual growth of 61%. inFlo’s software tool will capitalize on this opportunity because it offers superior graphical analysis and reporting capabilities, allowing for automated data updates and live filtering, built as a multidimensional tool with connectivity for internal and external data not offered by conventional analytic visualization software tools.

 Tell us more about the problem you are solving.
 Why is it a problem and how big of a problem is it?